-Several benchmark mortgage rates saw an increase in the San Diego area this week.
+Mortgage rates moved in different directions in the San Diego area this week.

-The average rate on the benchmark 30-year fixed-rate mortgage rate for the San Diego area advanced to 4.00 percent, according to Bankrate’s national survey of large lenders.
-While it was below the national average rate of 4.09 percent, the local rate was up 12 basis points from last week.
+According to Bankrate’s national survey of large lenders, the average rate on the benchmark 30-year fixed-rate mortgage rate for the San Diego area climbed to 4.02 percent.
+While it was still less than the national average rate of 4.09 percent, the local rate was up 2 basis points from last week.
 A basis point is one-hundredth of 1 percentage point.

-In the survey for the current week, the mortgages had an average of 0.65 discount and origination points.
+In this week’s survey, the mortgages had an average of 0.21 discount and origination points.

 With the 30-year fixed rising, it means that homebuyers and refinancers will find their borrowing costs have grown.

-The rate for 30-year jumbo mortgages also ticked up this week, climbing 12 basis points to 4.00 percent.
+Conversely, the average rate for 30-year jumbo mortgages, used for financing of $625,500 and up, didn’t do much of anything this week, remaining at 4.08 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the San Diego area, that limit is $612,950.

-The popular 5/1 adjustable-rate mortgage rate climbed an impressive 50 points this week, rising to 3.63 percent.
-5/1 adjustable-rate mortgages allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most common type of variable-rate mortgage.
+The popular 5/1 adjustable-rate mortgage rate slid an impressive 44 basis points this week, falling to 3.35 percent.
+The most common type of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.

 Weekly mortgage survey